LOCKHEED WEST SEATTLE

 On related pages:

 The 40-acre Lockheed West Seattle site is located in Elliott Bay near the mouth of the West Waterway in Seattle, Washington.
 Harbor Island and Pacific Sound Resources are neighboring Superfund sites.
 The site includes about 7 acres of aquatic tidelands owned by the Port of Seattle and 33 acres of state-owned aquatic lands.
 Industrial activities generated considerable quantities of sandblast grit and other industrial waste that discharged to sediments and accumulated beneath dry docks and shipways.
 Historic industrial practices at the former shipyard contaminated sediment with hazardous chemicals.
 In August 2013, the EPA released its final cleanup plan, also known as a Record of Decision (ROD), for the site.
 The company expects to remove approximately 167,000 cubic yards of contaminated material over the course of the cleanup, reducing site risks to people's health and the environment.
-The two year cleanup is expected to begin in October 2018.
+Thecleanup will begin in mid-August 2018 and is anticipated to be done in the spring of 2019.

 Special advice for fish consumption in the Puget Sound, Elliott Bay, the Lower Duwamish River, and other rivers is available from the Washington Department of Health and King County.